4GeeksAcademy/master-javascript-programming-exercises/exercises/021-areBothOdd/README.md

 ## 📝 Instructions

-Write a function called "areBothOdd".
+1. Write a function called `areBothOdd`.

-Given 2 numbers, "areBothOdd" returns whether or not both of the given numbers are odd.
+Given 2 numbers, `areBothOdd` returns whether or not both of the given numbers are odd.

 ```Javascript
 var output = areBothOdd(1, 3);